Categories: Architecture, Java, Programming

 However there are other cases where business logic needs to access services (complex non-business/non-stateful logic).
 Examples include:

-- Inject a reference to the service into a property of some domain model type.
+2. Inject a reference to the service into a property of the relevant stateful domain model type.

-- Implement logic which needs such services in the service layer, not the domain model type.
+4. Implement logic which needs such services in a stateless domain service, not the stateful domain type.

-And as described in the section on persistence, option 2 is somewhat clumsy.
-It exposes details in the API that ideally would be internal implementation details.
+And as described in the section on persistence, option 3 is somewhat clumsy.
+It works, but exposes details in the API that ideally would be internal implementation details.

 Polymorphism-related Clutter

-Is there an upper limit to the amount of process-like business logic that should be added to a domain model type?
-Is there a point at which it is clearer (and more testable) to represent a process as its own thing, rather than as a behaviour of a domain model type?
+Is there an upper limit to the amount of process-like business logic that should be added to a stateful domain model type?
+Is there a point at which it is clearer (and more testable) to represent a process as its own thing (a stateless domain service), rather than as a behaviour of a stateful domain model type?
 If there are N different complicated processes that apply to a particular type, is it reasonable to define all that logic on one type?
-And if additional processes for the same type may be defined later, will it really be more elegant to add that logic to the existing type or to create a new class for that new process?
+And if additional processes for the same type may be defined later, will it really be more elegant to add that logic to the existing type or to create a new class (a service) for that new process?

 And what about logic that is applied to a set of similar types?
 While it is technically possible to add such logic to an “abstract base type” that relevant subtypes inherit from, I believe inheritance of implementation is falling out of favour.
 I certainly do not like it, and prefer either:

-- putting the logic in a “helper function” which takes a domain-model-type as a parameter, and have concrete model classes call that as needed;
+• putting the logic in a stateless helper function which takes a domain-model-type as a parameter, and have concrete model classes call that as needed;

-- putting the logic in a “service type” which simply calls into the domain-model-type (and yes, this is “procedural” in style)
+• putting the logic in a domain service type which simply calls into the stateful-domain-model-type.

-In all cases, the actual logic is external to the domain model type, ie the domain model can’t really be considered “rich”.
+In all cases, the actual logic is external to the stateful domain model type.

 The first two options do increase the ability to do data-hiding, ie reduce the need for getters/setters on the domain model type, as the data passed to the logic is provided by the domain model type itself.
 Those options also do make it easier to find all logic that applies to that type - but at the cost of clutter, and of needing to modify the domain model type in order to add new processes.